TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Linking Macros Examples:

 Example 1: Program M1 with a Open Run windows [GUI][r] and [M2] with a notepad+C/R
            Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad.
 Example 2: Program M1 with a Open Run windows [GUI][r] and [M4] with a [Ctr+Shft+Esc
            Set up MM 04 01 - Press Link [Lnk], then press [M1] it open TaskMan, then opens the run window.
 Example 3: Program M1 M2 and M4 as in example 7 and example 8 - open Run window, notepad+C/R and open TaskMan
            Set up MM 01 02 - Press Link [Lnk], then press [M1] it opens run window and notepad.
 Then add a 3rd link Set up MM 01 04, press [Lnk] - then press [M1] it opens notepad via run window and TaskMan Example 4: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. MM 01 04.
 Then goto the numbers page and add 5 i.e. press [345[3x[ADD] then goto the Macro Tools page where MM 01 04 is still visible and press [Lnk].
 Key [M5] will then Open the Run window, and then also open the TaskMan.

-Note 1: For linking example 3, before linking, there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
+Note 1: For linking example 3 before linking there must be three files Macro01 (3 bytes), Macro02 (9 bytes),
         and Macro04 (4 bytes) - press [Cfg] to an open serial monitor to check.
 There are other linking options when numbers have been added through [ADD] (see example 4 above), but for examples 1 to 3 use [Lnk] on a clean display i.e. the status will only display "Destination Macro Number", or "Source Macro" or "Destinatio Macro" before pressing [Lnk].
 Note 2: To unlink send *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
-Note 3: Linked Macro Data will be lost after a power cycle or reset.
+Note 3: Linked Macro Data will be lost after a power cycle or reset inless the save-restore option is turned on
+        by executing an *lr* command - then also press the black [Cfg] button twice to save the option to flash.
+        An *ld* will send a Link and Macro datadump to the serial port.
 Note 4: Use Source = Destination then press [Lnk] - if the intention is to repeat the same macro more than once.
 Note 3: Pressing [Cpy] is the same as *cm* [EXE].
 Chaining macros have been implemented for [M1] to [M12].